atomone-hub/genesis/CONSTITUTION.md

 The best part is we've done most of the work already.
 With minimal ICS the simple-transfer-zones are already more or less done.
 We're 90% done with massive scale MVP, and after that scaling will be relatively easy.
-AND this ATOM1 hub is a minimal hub that zones will want to use.
+AND this AtomOne hub is a minimal hub that zones will want to use.
 The product market fit is already there.
 It's simple, and we are already positioned for it.
 It is neutral to application zones that provide more functionality than token transfers.